redwoodjs/redwoodjs-com-archive/ROADMAP.md

 We welcome any and all contributions, from fixing typos to adding cookbooks!

-One thing we plan on doing before `v1.0` is moving over to Docusarus to accomodate features like versioning.
+One thing we plan on doing before `v1.0` is moving over to Docusarus to accommodate features like versioning.
 When we release `v1.0`, we'll lock the docs in and version from there.
 The tutorials are over there already, with translations to boot!

 ## Generators